bshepherdson/go10c/OPTIMIZATIONS.md

     * Literal values don't need to be placed in new registers, but should be folded into the following instruction.
     * It will copy from argument registers to the expression return registers before computing their values.
     * Fixing that is much more difficult than it seems at first, though.
+* Returns that don't involve using `A` can be optimized to just set the value in `A`.
 * Don't `SET PC, _go10c_foo_done` when that label immediately follows (in code for `return`)
 * `A, B, C` are being saved in functions, when they need not be.
 If they're arguments they get saved even if they're not used again later.
 * main() can skip the frame pointer stuff at top and bottom.
 It still needs to make room for locals, though.